KailaniBailey/IBM-Data-Science-Professional-Certificate/README.md

 - ### Course 2: Tools for Data Science
   - Final Assignment: *Jupyter Notebook and Peer Reviews*
 - ### Course 3: Data Science Methodology
-  - Final Assignment: *Methodology for Emails and Peer Reviews*
+  - Final Assignment: *Finding the Most Popular Email Providers During a 5-Day Work Week and Peer Reviews*
 ## Skills for Data Science<br>
 The following skills are developed in this professional certificate program:
 - Import and clean data sets